-Outside areas and boundaries

-Repair category 2

-Notes Boundary walls and fences should be regularly checked and maintained as necessary, with cracked and bossed sections of render noted.
+Outside areas and boundaries Repair category 2 Notes Boundary and garden walls and fences should be regularly checked and maintained as necessary, with cracked and frost damaged masonry walling noted along with some loose and decayed fencing.
+External ground levels were noted to be slightly high in places in relation to sub-floor ventilation at the rear extension.